sangfroid13/datasciencecoursera/CodeBook.md

 -  angle(Y,gravityMean)
 -  angle(Z,gravityMean)

+2 functions have been written, one for converting text files in the folder into csv and another for renaming columns in a dataset for better execution.

 The activity file in the zipped dataset is used to get the activity labels and the merged dataset is accordingly replaced with these categorical data.